mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #error-tlv title="Error TLV"}

-The following error codes are defined in this document:
+The following bytestream-level error codes are defined in this document:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +------+-----------------+